§ 101 Definitions.

 (1) “Alcohol” means ethyl alcohol produced by the distillation of any fermented liquid, whether rectified or diluted with water or not, whatever may be the origin thereof, and includes synthetic ethyl alcohol, but it does not mean ethyl alcohol, diluted or not, that has been denatured or otherwise rendered unfit for beverage purposes.

-(2) "Alcoholic liquor" or "alcoholic liquors" include the 5 varieties of liquor defined in this section (alcohol, spirits, wine, beer and alcoholic cider) as well as every liquid or solid, patented or not, containing alcohol, spirits, wine, beer or alcoholic cider and capable of being consumed by a human being, and any liquid or solid containing more than 1 of the 5 varieties defined in this section is considered as belonging to that variety which usually has the higher percentage of alcohol.
-A concentrated alcoholic beverage shall be an "alcoholic liquor" for purposes of this title.
+(2) “Alcoholic liquor” or “alcoholic liquors” include the 5 varieties of liquor defined in this section (alcohol, spirits, wine, beer and alcoholic cider) as well as every liquid or solid, patented or not, containing alcohol, spirits, wine, beer or alcoholic cider and capable of being consumed by a human being, and any liquid or solid containing more than 1 of the 5 varieties defined in this section is considered as belonging to that variety which usually has the higher percentage of alcohol.
+Notwithstanding any other definition in this chapter, “alcoholic liquor” does not include solids and confections that contain 2% or less alcohol by weight, so long as the package which contains the product or any menu or other medium noticing the product for sale, if the product contains between 1/2 of 1% alcohol by volume and 2% alcohol by weight, is labeled with the word “alcoholic”, the phrase “contains alcohol”, or some other indication that the product contains alcohol.

 (3) “Appeals Commission” shall mean 3 persons, 1 from each County, appointed by the Governor with the advice and consent of a majority of the Senate.